Gunfire at California biker bar kills 4 people, including the shooter, and wounds 5 more

 Authorities didn’t immediately share details on how the shooting unfolded or about the assailant.

-Four people, including the shooter, were pronounced dead on scene.
 Six others were taken to the hospital, five of them with gunshot wounds, the sheriff’s department posted on X, formerly known as Twitter.
+Two were in critical condition, Providence Mission Hospital, a trauma center in Mission Viejo, said in a statement.

 Hours before the shooting, several patrons were stopping by Cook’s Corner for an afternoon drink and meal.
 Rows of motorcycles and bikes framed the gravel entrance where plaques describe the storied history of the bar built in 1884.